Professor of Law, Emerita

-Nancy Wanderer is director of the first year Legal Research and Writing Program at the Law School.
+Nancy Wanderer is an emerita professor at Maine Law.
+She was formerly director of the first year Legal Research and Writing Program at the Law School.
 She is known for her enthusiasm in working with students and her love of the law, particularly as it relates to women’s and minority rights.

 A former law clerk to Hon.
 Daniel E. Wathen, past Chief Justice of the Maine Supreme Judicial Court, Professor Wanderer has frequently made presentations and led workshops on legal writing and analysis for lawyers, law clerks, judges and organizations around Maine and nationwide.